sequelize/sequelize/docs/docs/migrations.md

 ## Functions

-Using the `queryInterface` object describe before, you will have access to most of already introduced functions.
+Using the `queryInterface` object described before, you will have access to most of already introduced functions.
 Furthermore there are some other methods, which are designed to actually change the database schema.

 ### createTable(tableName, attributes, options)